sree-dhana/synapse/README.md

 # Synapse

-Synapse is a full-stack web application featuring a Node.js/Express backend and a React (Vite) frontend.
+Synapse is a full-stack web application featuring a Node.js/Express backend and a React (Vite) frontend with ai pdf analysis and task recommendations.
 It provides real-time chat, room management, authentication, and collaborative tools.

 ## Features